raqdrox/StatBot_discord/README.md

+StatBoT  v0.2a
-StatBot is a Discord Bot for Handling Server Statistics.
+StatBot is a Discord Bot for Handling Server Statistics and some useful commands.
 StatBot is WIP currently.

 Functions